 So believe me when I tell you that, in many ways, I feel no better off than you for having completed my college education.
 And yet, I have confidence that God has brought me to this university for a reason; that He has used this crazy crazy place to grow me in ways that might, in turn, inform your growth.
 Continue reading “To My Sister (and any incoming students who happen to be reading this),”

 BY ANDREW SUM

 If we are to understand anything in this world, we must understand it the way God ordains it.
 It follows that if we are to understand justice in any sense, we must understand God’s absolute justice as revealed to us in His Word.
 In doing so I hope that a theological foundation would be laid, upon which the Church might proceed with regards to the issue of justice here on Earth without crumbling under the weight of secular influence.
 Some might argue over the practical implications of such a study, “What does this have to do with human suffering?
 How does this affect those in poverty?
 What about prison reform?
 I don’t need your pie in the sky theology, give me something practical!”
 Continue reading “The Justice, Glory and Gospel of God”

 BY EMILY PALMER Dear orphan, Do not despair.
 You are my beloved.
 The world may overlook you; you may feel utterly alone.
 But I am with you.
 I know the number of tears you have shed.
 You lack parents in this world, but I have adopted you as my child.
-I am watching over you. … Continue reading Dear Orphan
+I am watching over you.
+I smile as you grow more and more into the … Continue reading Dear Orphan

 BY MONICA MIKHAIL

 “The hungry are perishing, the naked are freezing to death, the debtors are unable to breathe, and will you put off showing mercy until tomorrow?”